o1-labs/rfcs/00xx-account-deletion.md

 ##### Option 1: Tracking freed locations

 To illustrate the two options, let's assume we have the following Merkle tree of depth 2, with an empty free list.
+This Merkle tree has one location marked with `x` - this marks the empty account.

 ```
     H(H(A,B),H(C,x))               free = []